naijasecforce/blog.github.io/_posts/2019-12-07-career-path-grc.md

 hidden: true
 rating: 4.5
 ---

-Careeer Path Series - Governance ,Risk and Compliance (GRC) In our second episode of career path series, Mosimi intervviwed cybersecurity professionals in GRC.
+# Careeer Path Series - Governance ,Risk and Compliance (GRC)

+In our second episode of career path series, Mosimi intervviwed cybersecurity professionals in Governance ,Risk and Compliance.
+Governance, risk and compliance (GRC) refers to a strategy for managing an organization's overall governance, enterprise risk management and compliance with regulations

 incase you missed it, check out our first episode on [security assessment](https://blog.naijasecforce.com/career-path-series-security-assessment/)